وَلَوْ أَنَّنَا 319 الأعراف

 ﴾13﴿ Qaala fahbit minhaa famaa yakoonu laka an tatakabbara feehaa fakhruj innaka minas saaghireen

-﴾10﴿ And indeed We placed you on the earth and created for you the means of life there, you are a little grateful
+﴾10﴿ And certainly We established you on the earth and created for you means of livelihood therein; (yet) little do you give thanks.

-﴾13﴿ Allah Almighty said, so get down from here, it is not suitable for you to be arrogant here, so get out, surely you are one of the humiliated
+﴾13﴿ Allah, the Most High, said: “Then get down from here, for it is not for you to show arrogance here.
+So get out—surely, you are among the disgraced.”

 [10] This is an encouragement to act upon the commands of Allah the Exalted.